Lilith-In-Starlight/improved-templ8.py/readme.md

 # templ8.py

 templ8.py (or just templ8) is a templating software for websites designed with lightweightness, flexibility and ease of use in mind.
 It was also designed with the idea being that one's website is one's temple, so a lot of the terminology is thematic with that.
+Sticking to this thematic is very hard because I also want to bring in Ampersandia and We Know The Devil references into the mix.

 The previous version, which I call templ8.0 was extremely tedious to use and designed only for me.
 This one is an improvement in those regards (not that it being designed for my own projects makes it bad, but it'd be cool to make it generalizable).